 Dave Winer had also come to Harvard as a Berkman Fellow.
-He organized a February 2003 meeting of his fellow bloggers.
-Dan Bricklin took a photo of Bob Doyle with Dave Winer at dinner after the meeting.
+He organized the 2003 BloggerCON meeting of his fellow bloggers.
+It was a great success.

 Winer urged Lydon to write a blog to restart his career.
 Lydon said his gift was a radio voice, not merely a skillful pen, and Winer suggested that Lydon come to the Desktop Video Group in Cambridge, the former NewMedia Lab, to see if there was a way we could create an audio blog.

 Starting in July, we investigated a bunch of portable recorders, audio editing software, and compression tools, and taught Lydon to use them all.
 We launched BlogAudio.org to document the research in adding audio to blog posts, especially our building Chris Lydon's Portable Web Studio.